JANUARY 17, 2018 - Forecasting the Major Corporate Governance Issues in 2018

 Please join us as we forecast the major corporate governance issues that will be on the minds of institutional investors in 2018.

-Hear from our expert panel featuring Anne Chapman, Vice President of Capital Research and Management Company, Michelle Edkins, Managing Director and Global Head of Investment Stewardship at BlackRock, and Ann Yerger, independent director of Hershey Entertainment and Resorts Company.
+Hear from our expert panel featuring Anne Chapman, Managing Director of Joele Frank, Michelle Edkins, Managing Director and Global Head of Investment Stewardship at BlackRock, Ann Yerger, independent director of Hershey Entertainment and Resorts Company and Chris Cox, President of Morgan Lewis Consulting LLC.

 The panel will delve into the evolving hot topics for institutional investors in the 2018 proxy season, including trends in shareholder activism and tips on effective engagement and communication strategies.
 The discussion will focus on how directors, CEOs, CFOs, and other executives, who work closely with boards, will be affected by the major corporate governance issues for the coming year including: